MUST-Deep-Learning/KnowIt/trainer/trainer_framework.md

 The trainer framework design pattern is similar to a State pattern.
 In particular, the pattern consists of a context class that interacts with KnowIt's main architecture module, an abstract base class that defines abstract methods and can act as an interface between the context class and states, and a set of trainer states that inherits from the abstract base class.

-The benefits of this design pattern are that it allows for easier debugging and will allow the trainer framework to be further customizable by a user through incorporating custom trainer states.

 **1. Modules**

 The trainer framework consists of the following modules (indentation indicates inheritance):